-Preventing age discrimination in the workplace
+Preventing ageism in the workplace UK

-Examples of age discrimination in the workplace
+Examples of ageism in the workplace

 As the world of work has tried to get back to normal (or find a new normal), perhaps it’s been easy to think of older staff members being ‘more of an issue’ than their younger counterparts.
 Wrongly, employers may have thought that the older the person, the more protection they require.
 Maybe the thinking was someone of more senior years would struggle to adapt to changes in working practices.

 Anecdotally, I’ve seen examples of this manifest in different ways.
 From companies furloughing everyone over 50 to others not informing some members of the team about the office reopening – misplaced concerns about the safety of older employees.
 Many companies are confusing protection for exclusion.

 Ageism in the workplace is something that I am particularly interested in fighting.
 There are so many misunderstandings about older employees that need to be addressed to have a fully diverse, rounded workforce.